 In addition, we work with and for adolescent girls who are subject to particular risks during emergencies and are not equally equipped with the knowledge, mobility or assets to get life-saving help.

-Plan International is a core member of the Alliance for Child Protection in Humanitarian Action in which it takes a leadership role on the Worst Forms of Child Labour and Community-Based Child Protection in Emergencies Task Forces.
-We are also a member of the Strategic Advisory Group for the Child Protection Area of Responsibility and a new Core Member of the Gender Based Violence Area of Responsibility.*
+Plan International is a core member of the Alliance for Child Protection in Humanitarian Action in which it takes a leadership role on the Learning and Development Working Groups and the Child Labour in Humanitarian Action and Community-Level Child Protection Task Forces.
+We are also a member of the Strategic Advisory Group for the Child Protection Area of Responsibility and a new Core Member of the Gender Based Violence Area of Responsibility.

 *Names changed to protect identities